mahdeslami11/non-paralell-rhythm-flexible-vc/README.md

 PyTorch implementation of:
 [Rhythm-Flexible Voice Conversion without Parallel Data Using Cycle-GAN over Phoneme Posteriorgram Sequences](https://arxiv.org/abs/1808.03113)

-* This repo is NOT complete yet
+* This repo is NOT completed yet
-* This repo is NOT complete yet
+* This repo is NOT completed yet
-* This repo is NOT complete yet
+* This repo is NOT completed yet
 * Please new issues if you find something werid or not working, thanks!

 ## Samples